ministryofjustice/hmpps-prisoner-finance-sync-api/README.md

 ### Mocking AWS locally
 DPS event driven architecture require subscription to queues.
-To emulate this enviroment for local development we have a "localstack" container running in docker compose.
+To emulate this environment for local development we have a "localstack" container running in docker compose.

-TODO - the sqs service is currently disabled for all test, it will need appropriate configuration to run integration tests

 ## Using local API endpoints